Our periodontal maintenance program in Keene NH, keeps your gums healthy

 There are many scientific areas suggesting a link between periodontal diseases and other systemic diseases such as diabetes and cardiovascular diseases, osteoporosis, some types of cancers and also Alzheimer’s disease.
 So, by maintaining your gum and bone and your mouth overall healthy, you are actually contributing to overall health of your body.

-What to expect during periodontal maintenance cleanings
+What to expect during periodontal maintenance cleanings?

 Our perio maintenance program is customized for each patient, but a periodontal maintenance cleaning typically includes the following components: